• Facebook

 • Contact

-Quest For Gold
+Quest For Gold – Ontario Athlete Assistance Program 2025-2026

 Specific objectives of the program are:

-a) To help athletes continue their pursuit of athletic excellence at the highest levels of national and international competition;
+a) To help athletes continue their pursuit of athletic excellence at the highest levels of national and

-b) To encourage athletes to stay in Ontario to live and train;
+b) To encourage athletes to stay in Ontario to live and train.

-c) To compensate athletes for earnings lost while training;
+c) To compensate athletes for earnings lost while training.

-d) To enable athletes to successfully pursue excellence in sport while fulfilling their educational goals;
+d) To enable athletes to successfully pursue excellence in sport while fulfilling their educational goals.

 f) To enhance training and competitive opportunities available to athletes.